 It was hard to think past the immediate medical needs and see what could be.

 Since then, we seem to be on a roller coaster with expectations.
-We just start to get back in the groove and dream and another medical emergency knocks us backwards.
+We just start to get back in the groove and dream and then another medical emergency knocks us backwards.

 It’s a definite struggle, and I’m not sure how to find the balance.